Skip to Content

 Unfortunately, rail travel in the U.K is not infallible and sometimes, it is necessary to have a Plan B option.
 Industrial action, staff sickness, poor weather conditions (or very hot weather!) can all affect rail timetables.

-It is advisable to build contingency time into your schedule; never ‘cut it fine’ to catch a flight, a theatre opening time or a connecting train.
+It is advisable to build contingency time into your schedule; never ‘cut it fine’ to catch a flight, a theatre opening time, a football match or a connecting train.

 Know what your Plan B option would be should your train be delayed or cancelled.
-The Trainline app will help you find alternative trains or an alternative route.
+National Rail Enquires journey planner and live trains will help you find alternative trains or an alternative route.

 As a back up, research coaches as an alternative method of travel.
 National Express and Megabus operate coaches to many destinations across the U.K.